Nadeemb84/data-analysis/README.md

     Try this code:

-        What is this?
-It is embedded code block!
+        This is an embedded code block.

     Then this: